aumartingumiran-hub/soccer-analytics/README.md

 python ingest.py --league 33973 --season 2025
 ```
 - `--league` is the Highlightly league ID.
 Look these up via the `/leagues` endpoint (e.g. `https://soccer.highlightly.net/leagues?leagueName=Premier%20League`) using your API key, or check their docs at https://highlightly.net/football-api/documentation/.
 - Free tier: 100 requests/day.
-Each finished match uses 2 requests (statistics + box score) on top of the initial matches call, so a full season backfill may need to run across several days.
+Each finished match uses 4 requests (venue, statistics, box score, events) on top of the initial matches call, so a full season backfill may need to run across several days.
 - Re-running is safe: all inserts use `on conflict ... do update` (idempotent upserts).

 ## 3. Connect Grafana to Supabase